ApolloRez/DistributedAuction/README.md

 Auction House
 -------------

-1. Click on the jar file and a interface should pop up.
+1. Click on the jar file and an interface should pop up.
 2. Enter the ip address and port number of Bank.
 3. Enter port number you want for the Auction House Server.
-3. Press "connect" add the Auction House will connect to the Bank and create its own server.
+3. Press "connect" and the Auction House will connect to the Bank and create its own server.
 4. A display will pop up showing the current Items for sale, their time left, ID of Auction House bank account, its current bank account balance, and a